 You don’t want to have to whip out a coin or screwdriver and open a compartment to get to the batteries.
 Look for an easy-slide compartment cover or a replaceable battery pack.
 Some detectors have a built-in battery that is rechargeable and may not be easily recharged in the field.
 In that case, bring a compatible power pack that can boost your battery while you take a break.

 One great source of product information and user recommendation is YouTube.
 Even if you can’t find a review for a specific model of interest, try searching for “beginner metal detectors” and see if there are any videos of detectorists using them out in the field (hint: there are!) and make a list of the brands they use.
 Then see if that brand has a beginner model.

 Believe it or not, some detectors hold their value pretty well.
-It shouldn’t be a primary consideration, but if you’re weighing options between models and almost all seem equal, resale value could be a tie-breaker.
+It shouldn’t be a primary consideration, but if you’re weighing options between models and almost all seem equal, the resale value could be a tie-breaker.